golddranks/multi_mut/README.md

 # multi_mut

-A bunch of extension methods on `HashMap` that provide a safe API for getting multiple mutable references to values contained in it.
+A bunch of extension methods on `HashMap` and `BTreeMap` that provide a safe API for getting multiple mutable references to values contained in them.
 Runtime checks are done to prevent mutable aliasing.

 ## How to use